Hyang0219/youtube_reseacher_collector/README.md

 -   **Dual-Model Intelligence:**
     -   **English:** Uses **Gemini 2.5 Pro** for deep reasoning and structured insights.
     -   **Original Language:** Uses **DeepSeek** for fast and accurate summarization.
+-   **Structured Runs:** Each capture now stores the source metadata once plus an ordered list of AI runs (baseline + refinements).
+Every run records its `mode`, provided intent (or “Not Provided”), summary, background, and follow-ups so you can compare the base insight to every intent-driven rerun without duplicating transcript data.
 -   **Live Progress:** Real-time status updates ("Analysing...") in the popup while AI processing is in progress.
 -   **Multi-Select Export:** Select specific "Aha!" moments to copy as Markdown or download as a `.md` report.
 -   **Privacy First:** All data is stored locally in your browser (`chrome.storage.local`).